d-ronnqvist/DRMeshGeometry/README.md

 I’m also thinking of making the graph view into a component with properties for showing the axis and allowing the user to pan around.

 -----------------

+# New in v0.3

+ * Two finger trackpad gestures to pan, zoom and rotate.

 # New in v0.2